DataDog/datadog-agent/pkg/autodiscovery/listeners/README.md

 ## `Service`

-`Service` represents an application we can run a check against.
-It should be matched with a check template by the ConfigResolver.
+`Service` represents an application we can run a integration against.
+It should be matched with a config template by the ConfigResolver.
 Services can only be Docker containers for now.

 ## `ServiceListener`